 “PETER!”
 Eun cinched her biceps around four sets of arms.
 “SAVE REPTAR!”
 She twisted her waist, sending a quartet of douchebags rolling across the floor.

-Her command snapped him out of his daze.
-He ran over to Reptar and peered into his eyes.
+Peter ran to the chimp and peered in his eyes.
 His right pupil was larger than his left—a clear sign he’d been concussed.

 “Motherfuckers,” Peter hissed.
 “Come on, buddy.”
-He squatted, looped his friend’s arms over his shoulders and chest, then pushed to his feet so he was piggybacking the chimp.
+He squatted, looped his friend’s arms over his shoulders, then pushed to his feet and piggybacked the chimp.

-Peter walked into the hall and began loping across the tile, making his way toward Reptar’s enclosure.
-A second later, he felt his buddy rummaging around in his lower right pocket.
+Peter walked into the hall and began making his way toward Reptar’s enclosure.
+A second later, he felt Reptar rummaging around in his lower right pocket.
 From the corner of his eye, he saw the chimp withdraw a baggie of double O negative.

 “You okay, buddy?”
 Peter asked tentatively.

 Reptar threw him a cheesy grin along with a double thumbs-up.
-Peter took another step back.
-The chimp’s pupils were the same size—they’d both evened out.
+His pupils were the same size—they’d both evened out.

 The double O negative…somehow, it cured his concussion.

 “Hey!”
 Peter hurried to catch up.
-“That’s not where we’re supposed to—”
+“That’s not where you’re supposed to—”

 Automated lights clicked on, illuminating rows of desks and a trio of roller-mounted blackboards.
 Reptar walked past the desks and stared intently at the boards.
 On the rightmost slate, a mess of data funneled into a giant question mark.
 It was ringed by a pair of bold, chalky circles.